 Well, brandtelling IS word of mouth.
 It’s a story that can be repeated.
 Don’t get me wrong – sometimes something comes out of nowhere and gains crazy popularity without any apparent marketing.
 But not that often.
 Most of the time a friend or family member sees or hears some type of brand story and then repeats it.
 Sometimes its not a family member, but someone you trust.

 When Oprah says, “this is a great book.”
-Book sellers say, “Kaching!” because Oprah is a great brandteller.
+Book sellers say, “Ka-ching!” because Oprah is a great brandteller.
 She paints a story for everyone to grab hold of and tell to others.
-Oprah is a brandteller for books, actors – she may even help us elect a new president.
+Oprah is a brandteller for books, actors – she even helped us elect a president.

 I don’t think that Brandtelling is an accident – or I wouldn’t have a job.
 Good Brandtelling is comprised of a number of elements or ingredients that combine to form a strong story or stories.
 These stories can take a number of forms, including press releases, presentations, case studies, pod casts–even videos.